 This Tool can help bid Goodbye to your Information Disclosure Statement woes!

 Information Disclosure Statement (IDS) puts a heavy administrative burden of ‘Duty of Disclosure’ on IP professionals, both in corporations and law firms managing US patents.
-This duty to disclose known, material prior art applies to all the people involved in the preparation of the patent application.
-That is, not only the applicant, but the patent attorneys or patent agents and the paralegal who drafted the patent application.
+This duty to disclose known, material prior to art applies to all the people involved in the preparation of the patent application.
+That is, not only the applicant but the patent attorneys or patent agents and the paralegal who drafted the patent application.
 The duty also applies to each inventor named in a patent application.

 This duty of disclosure makes IDS preparation and filing a big drain on precious (paralegal) resources, and costly if not managed efficiently.
 There is a very high chance of missing out on some references, especially in tough situations like managing non-English citations or managing patent citations across families.

 Dealing with a large amount of data is never easy.
 It could lead to human errors, even for experienced IP professionals.
 The repetitive nature of the work makes it more prone to errors.
 So it won’t be wrong to say that IDS management is a tricky job and hence time-consuming.

 This type of data could be easily managed using various IP Management software and IDS management platforms, but the biggest drag with this approach is that most tools for IDS management are meant for docketing purposes only.
 With such tools, you can index or categorize your prior-art references based on categories like technology focus, IPC/CPC classes, etc.